 Often the blackmailer has multiple victims.
 One sextortist had over 200 targets.
 In the United States, many online blackmailers target teenagers.
 In more conservative countries with strong social stigmas against showing women’s bodies, sextortion and online blackmail have led to horrifying results, including suicide, rape, and murder.
 The truth is that online blackmail can affect anyone, anywhere, no matter your age or gender.

 Blackmail is illegal even on the Internet

-First and foremost, blackmail regardless of the method used, is against United States law.
+First and foremost, blackmail (regardless of the method used) is against United States law.
 Many blackmailers will claim that the lack of specific online extortion laws shields them from prosecution.
 This is false.
-Blackmail is a crime, and there are no loopholes that an Internet blackmailer can use to avoid being prosecuted if they are found.
+Blackmail is a crime, and there are no loopholes that an Internet blackmailer can use to avoid being prosecuted.

 What should you do if you are being blackmailed?

 First, contact the police, especially in cases of sextortion.
 Even if you have done something wrong or potentially illegal, you risk significantly greater danger if you try to deal with the situation alone.